 (6) Partial deliveries are permitted if it is reasonable to expect the customer to accept them.

-Further claims arising out of or in connection with default in delivery shall be based exclusively on Section 12 of these terms.
+(8) Further claims arising from or in connection with default in delivery shall be based exclusively on Section 12 of these terms.

 The place of fulfillment for all obligations from the contractual relationship is Rott am Inn unless specified to the contrary.
 If the contract was concluded through ALPMA’s branch office, LTH Dresden, and unless otherwise agreed, the place of fulfilment for all contractual obligations is the LTH Dresden branch.

-§ 7 Dispatch, packaging and insurance
+7. Dispatch, packaging and insurance

 (1) Dispatch is on account of and at the risk of the customer.

-§ 8 Transfer of risk, acceptance, duty to examine
+8. Transfer of risk, acceptance, duty to examine

 (1) Acceptance may not be refused as a result of the goods or services suffering from minor defects.

 (2) Where the customer defaults on acceptance of delivery or any other obligations to cooperate, the risk for complete loss, destruction or accidental deterioration of the subject matter of the contract will transfer to the customer at the date the default on acceptance of delivery arises.
 In the event of a delay in accepting a delivery or a culpable violation by the customer of other obligations to cooperate, we are entitled to file a claim for the resulting damage.